 With an incision and drainage procedure, your medical provider will start by numbing the area with a local anesthetic.
 He or she will make a small incision into the abscess using a scalpel or needle.
 The pus will then be drained from the abscess, and some of the discharge may be collected for testing.
 Once the abscess has been drained, the medical provider will clean the wound and rinse it with a saline solution.

 After an aspiration or incision and drainage procedure, a few additional steps are taken.
-First, depending on the size and depth of the cyst or abscess, the physician will bandage the wound with sterile gauze, or will insert a drain to allow the abscess to continue draining as it heals.
-Antibiotics will be given to help prevent or fight infection.
+First, depending on the size and depth of the cyst or abscess, the physician will bandage the wound with sterile gauze or will insert a drain to allow the abscess to continue draining as it heals.
+Antibiotics may be given to help prevent or fight infection.
 The discharge collected may be tested for bacterial cultures or malignant cancers.

 You may be asked to return to the clinic one or more times for additional treatments to complete the abscess or cyst removal process, especially if the area is large.

 Where can I get a cyst or abscess removed?

 Your general practitioner or dermatologist can diagnose and treat your cyst or abscess.
 Although both needle aspiration and incision and drainage are generally quick procedures, you may experience a significant wait time if your health professional is booked in advance.
-If you wish to see a medical provider right away, you can walk in or reserve a time at a Physicians Immediate Care clinic.
+If you wish to see a medical provider right away, you can walk-in or reserve a time at a Physicians Immediate Care clinic.
 Please note that it is up to our provider’s discretion to remove a cyst.
 Depending on the type of cyst and location, a referral to a specialist may be advised.

 With more than 40 clinics open extended hours, 7 days a week across Indiana and Illinois, you can have your health concerns taken care of right away.
 Our dedicated physicians and health care practitioners can drain and remove your cyst or abscess before your symptoms get any worse.
 Visit us to get fast, quality care for all your health needs today.